funkypozzy/firmware/README.md

 ## MY STORY FROM THE BEGINNING
-I was looking for a cheap ip camera to monitor the car parking in front of my building.
-I searched for an image sensor suitable for low light conditions in order to discreetely see distant objects (up to 80 meters) without need of illumination (no infrared or white light) during night.
+I was looking for a cheap IP camera to monitor the car parking in front of my building.
+I searched for an image sensor suitable for low light conditions in order to discreetly see distant objects (up to 80 meters) without need of illumination (no infrared or white light) during night.

 Required features:
-- a cheap ip camera
+- a cheap IP camera
 - no proprietary cloud service or proprietary app
 - rtsp stream
 - wifi connectivity